-On Friday 18 December 2020, the Planning Regulation Amendment Regulations 2020 were gazetted, introducing amendments to the Planning and Development (Local Planning Schemes) Regulations 2015 (the LPS Regulations).
-These amendments will make various improvements to local planning processes which will be introduced in two stages.
+The Planning Regulation Amendment Regulations 2020 were gazetted on 18 December 2020, introducing amendments to the Planning and Development (Local Planning Schemes) Regulations 2015 (the Regulations).
+These amendments have made various improvements to local planning processes and have been introduced in two stages.

 A ‘deemed-to-comply’ check enables local government to ensure compliance with the Residential Design Codes, allowing such development proposals to progress straight to the building approval stage, which is still a requirement.

-Other Regulatory changes will improve processes, reduce administration and improve consultation practices, including:
+Other regulatory changes improve processes, reduce administration and improve consultation practices, including:

 - removing the need for planning approvals for certain change-of-use applications, such as to establish a small café or restaurant

 - a limit of only one further request for additional information from local governments for applications that do not require public consultation or referral

 - consistent public consultation requirements for complex development applications